harithatavarthy/CarND-Vehicle-Detection/writeup.md

 ![alt text][image12]

-Later, i have defined a function called `find_cars` that can peform both feature_extraction as well as multi scale search on a given image channel.
+Later, i have defined a function by name `find_cars` that can peform both feature_extraction as well as multi scale search on a given image channel.
 The code for this function can be found on code cell IN-319 of Ipython notebook `project.ipynb`.
-This function when called with appropriate input parameters will return a list of multi size window positions where the cars are detected.
-Below visual shows the drawn multi scale windows (irrespective of whether cars are detected or not)
+This function when called with appropriate input parameters will return a list of multi size window positions that contain the detected vehicles.
+Below visual shows the  multi scale window (irrespective of whether cars are detected or not) search process on an image channel.

 ![alt text][image11]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Though i experimented with various color spaces and parameters, I have ultimately used 'RGB' color space to extract Color and HOG features.
+To improve the SVM training speed, i have set the pixels_per_cell value to '16' (each cell is 16x16 pixels).
+By doing so, the training speed improved by five fold.
+Also, the speed at which the prediction are made increased by three fold.

+My pipeline to predict the vehicles on test images is as follows -
+ a.
+For each test image, I will call the function `vehicle_detection_tracking_img()` .
+This function will inturn call function `find_cars()` for different sections of the input image with different scaling size , which essentially is the core of multi scale window search.
+ b.
+Each time `find_cars()` funtion is called, it returns a list of cordinates with detected vehicles.
+I will save these coordinates for different window scales and will later use HEATMAPS with thresholds to  merge overlapping windows and remove false positives.
+ c.
+Finally, i will label the windows and draw boxes/widows over the image to represent the detected vehicles.

+ Below is an example of boxes drawn over the detected vehicles on test images.

+![alt text][image9]

+And here is an example of  heatmaps representing the overlapping windows

-![alt text][image4]
+![alt text][image10]
 ---

 ### Video Implementation